 If you've never had gluten free pumpkin pancakes before, I hope you aren't thinking that because they're gluten free that they're going to be flat, or rubbery, or have a weird texture.

 Here's a shot of the inside of the pancakes so you can see how fluffy they are.
-I took these after they were doused with maple syrup, so they are a little weighed down, but if you follow my recipe exactly, you are going to end up with the most delicious vegan gluten free pumpkin pancakes you’ve ever had.
+I took these after they were doused with maple syrup, so they are a little weighed down, but if you follow my recipe exactly, you're going to end up with the most delicious vegan gluten free pumpkin pancakes you've ever had.

 One thing that's really important when making pancakes, is to be sure your baking powder is fresh and active.
 Why?
 The baking powder is what helps to "lift" them as they cook and make them fluffy.

 If you make these, share a pic on Instagram and tag me (@delightfuladventures).
 Seeing your remake pictures make me so happy, I love seeing them!

 If you liked this pumpkin recipe, you may also like these: